davengalle05/pfSense-Prerequisites-and-Installation/README.md

-# pfSense – Prerequisites and Installation
+# PfSense – Prerequisites and Installation

 This tutorial outlines the prerequisites and initial installation of a **pfSense-based network security lab**.
 This phase focuses on setting up the virtual environment, configuring network adapters, and verifying base connectivity before implementing VLANs and firewall rules.